daemonfire300/csv-money/README.md

 ### In General

 I did not benchmark this dummy project.
 I went with two plain `HashMap`s.
 We could have a more distrubed approach where the input get's fanned out into N worker streams, where workers are sharded by accounts and only receive the respective transactions.
 They then keep their local state and submit an aggregated account update every M ticks to an aggregator/final/"true" append only log.
-E.g., in a CQRS style manner, since every transaction (type) is a kind of command.
+E.g., in a CQRS ([3 years old CQRS golang demo](https://github.com/daemonfire300/cqrs-demo-go)) style manner, since every transaction (type) is a kind of command.

 ## Dependencies